jpillora/opts/README.md

 ### Other projects

-Other related projects which infer flags from struct tags:
+Other related projects which infer flags from struct tags but aren't as feature-complete:

 - https://github.com/alexflint/go-arg
 - https://github.com/jessevdk/go-flags